-HDR or HDRn’t: Is the debate purely about creative intent?
+HDR or HDRn’t: Is the debate purely about creative intent? by Tania Pouli

 HDR offers brighter highlights, darker shadows, more contrast and overall a more realistic representation of light.
 This also means that creators have more freedom in how they use light, without worrying about clipped highlights or details lost in the shadows.

+What happens when converting legacy, SDR (standard dynamic range) content to HDR though?
 Should restricted highlights and limited brightness be considered an expression of creative intent or an imposed limitation?